Custom Search

 This is determined by the sediment it is carrying.
 After rain, chances are that the water in your local river will be tainted with sediment.
 After a lot of rain, sometimes there is so much sediment that seeing the bottom is almost impossible (unless the water is very shallow).

-Obviously, not much sediment and how to paint water, image of the colour of waterclean water will minimise the impact that the colour of the water has on the substrate.
+Obviously, not much sediment and clean water will minimise the impact that the colour of the water has on the substrate.

 My Table Background Colors